 This degree program is designed for students who plan to major in Secondary Education Biology Education (with Chemistry certification competencies) at Chipola College.
 A minimum GPA of 2.5 is required.
-Applicants must have an AA degree and present passing scores on all sections of the general knowledge portion of the FTCE for admission to the Baccalaureate program.
+Applicants must have an AA degree or at least 60 semester credit hours of postsecondary education with completion of the Chipola College general education requirement from a regionally accredited institution and present passing scores on all sections of the general knowledge portion of the FTCE for admission to the Baccalaureate program.
 Applicants must complete a self-disclosure form that requires them to respond to any personal criminal background information.

 To earn a baccalaureate degree from Chipola College, a minimum of 120 semester hours must be completed.
 At least forty (40) of those hours must be in courses numbered 3000 and above.
 A minimum of thirty (30) of the (40) hours must be in residence at Chipola College.
-A total of sixty (60) semester hours of the work credited toward the baccalaureate degree must be earned in an accredited senior institution.
 All Junior and Senior level courses must be passed with a "C" average.